Love On Top: Chart performance

 For the week July 2, 2011, "Love On Top" debuted on the South Korea Gaon International Singles Chart at number 3, selling 89,942 digital downloads.
 The song remained at that position in its second and third week, selling 52,462 downloads and 42,261 downloads respectively.
 It charted inside the top ten positions of the chart for five consecutive weeks.

 After Beyoncé's performance of "Love On Top" at the 2011 MTV Video Music Awards, the song was propelled into the top five positions of the US iTunes Store; its sales picked up by 221 percent.
 Despite not being a single at that time, it became the highest-charting song from 4 on the US iTunes Store.
 For the week ending September 10, 2011, "Love On Top" consequently debuted at number 135 on the US Hot Digital Songs chart, and charted at number 22 on the US Bubbling Under Hot 100 Singles chart.
-The following week, the song soared number 10 on the Hot Digital Songs chart, selling 113,000 downloads; digital sales went up by 803%.
-This prompted the entry of "Love On Top" at number 20 on the Hot 100 chart.
-The Hot 100 debut of "Love On Top" became Beyoncé's second highest among her 29 solo career entries; only "Ring the Alarm" began at a higher position, at number 12 in 2006.
-It fell to number 70 on the Hot 100 chart issue dated September 24, 2011.
-"Love On Top" was certified 4× platinum by the Recording Industry Association of America (RIAA) on August 8, 2022.
-"Love On Top" passed one million digital copies in the U.S. in February 2013.
+The following week, the song was number 10 on the Hot Digital Songs chart, selling 113,000 downloads; digital sales went up by 803%.
+"Love On Top" entered the US Hot 100 chart at number 20.
+The Hot 100 debut of "Love On Top" became Beyoncé's second highest entry; after "Ring the Alarm" which entered at number 12 in 2006.
+"Love On Top", however, fell to number 70 on the Hot 100 chart on September 24, 2011.
+Approximately eleven years later, the song was certified 5× platinum by the Recording Industry Association of America (RIAA) on August 8, 2022.
+The song passed one million digital copies in the U.S. in February 2013.